-Simultaneous multithreading (SMT) technology, available on IBM z13 family and later servers, offers intelligently implemented 2-way simultaneous multithreading.
-SMT allows two active instruction streams per core, each dynamically sharing the core's execution resources.
+Intelligently implemented simultaneous multithreading (SMT) allows two active instruction streams per core, each dynamically sharing the core's execution resources.
 SMT is available for workloads running on IFL and zIIP.

 z/VM provides host exploitation support for SMT, which enables z/VM to dispatch work on up to two threads (logical CPUs) of an IFL processor core. z/VM multithreading support is enabled only for IFL processors in a LINUX only mode or z/VM mode logical partition.